Powerlearnproject/se-assignment-day-2-git-and-github-Winnchester-25/README.md

  **Creating a branch:**

-i.Check out the main branch: Ensure you are on the stable "main" branch where you want to start your new feature branch.
+I. Check out the main branch: Ensure you are on the stable "main" branch where you want to start your new feature branch.

 ii.
 Create a new branch: Use a version control command (like git branch feature-name in Git) to create a new branch with a descriptive name that reflects the feature or task you're working on.